aflores4838/engr3/README.md

 ```
 ![](https://learn.circuit.rocks/wp-content/uploads/2019/08/Robot-Arm_bb-1024x522.png)
 ## Material
-We used two servos there gonna be able to move the arm around, one battery pack for obviuous reasons, Wires, Feather M0 Express, Metro M0 Express, and a lever thing that can help us move the arm 360 and when we click it pushes down on the keboard.
+We used two servos there gonna be able to move the arm around, one battery pack for obviuous reasons, Wires, Feather M0 Express, Metro M0 Express, and a lever thing that can help us move the arm 360 and when we click it pushes down on the keboard. we also need a controler so that we could control it and make it move which ever way we wanted and when we wanted it to click on the keyboard.
 ## 2nd arm plan
 ![Screenshot 2024-06-05 11 58 07 AM](https://github.com/aflores4838/engr3/assets/143545493/d9298d8c-5575-43d2-af78-5773fc155677)
 ![Screenshot 2024-06-05 11 58 22 AM](https://github.com/aflores4838/engr3/assets/143545493/025e81e9-d072-4b3b-b501-e957e66b47ec)